kevinolega/callcentertrainingtips/_posts/2015-01-26-learn-fluent-english.md

 3. **Bad Pronunciation can cause others to misunderstand you**.

-See SBC Packers by Rex Navarette on You Tube.
+See SBC Packers by Rex Navarette on YouTube.
 Google is your friend.

 [CLICK HERE TO WATCH MY VIDEOS](http://callcentertrainingtips.com/youtube/).